 Seville Christmas Market 2023

-At the Christmas market in Seville, you’ll find an array of beautiful Christmas stalls showcasing the region’s distinct crafts, such as intricate ceramics and handwoven Andalusian textiles.
+At the Christmas market in Seville, you’ll find beautiful Christmas stalls showcasing the region’s distinct crafts, such as intricate ceramics and handwoven Andalusian textiles.

-Moreover, the market is renowned for its variety of regional foods, with turron and polvorones being particularly popular treats that locals and visitors alike enjoy during the festive season.
+The market is renowned for its variety of regional foods, with turron and polvorones being particularly popular treats that locals and visitors alike enjoy during winter.
 Full details of food specialties are listed below.

 At the main Christmas market at Plaza Nueva, you’ll find more than 60 Christmas stalls.
 You can also visit the Nervión Christmas Market and the Bethlehem Christmas Fair, which is famous for its nativity scenes.